Zach Wilson Player Prop Bets for NFL Week 17 | New York vs. Tampa Bay 1/2/2022

 Matchup vs. Tampa Bay

-- The 259.6 yards per game the Buccaneers are allowing through the air makes them the NFL's 24th-ranked pass defense.
+- The 259.6 passing yards the Buccaneers allow per game makes them the NFL's 24th-ranked pass defense this season.

-- The Buccaneers have conceded 23 passing TDs this season (1.5 per game), ranking them 16th among NFL defenses.
+- With 23 passing TDs allowed this season, the Buccaneers defense is ranked 16th in the NFL.

 Recent Performances

-- He added four carries for 91 yards, averaging 22.8 yards per carry while scoring one rushing touchdown.
+- Wilson tacked on four carries for 91 yards, averaging 22.8 yards per attempt while scoring one touchdown in the running game.

-- Wilson has racked up 474 passing yards (158.0 per game) and has a 52.9% completion percentage this year (46-of-87) while throwing one touchdown and zero interceptions over his last three games.
+- Wilson has 474 passing yards (158.0 ypg) to lead New York, completing 52.9% of his throws and recording one touchdown pass with zero interceptions over his last three games.

-- He's also contributed on the ground, with 136 rushing yards (45.3 ypg) on 12 carries with two rushing touchdowns.
+- He's also figured in the ground game, with 136 rushing yards (45.3 ypg) on 12 carries with two rushing touchdowns.

 Wilson's New York Teammates